Understanding how nuclear power works, its environmental impact, and what it means for your monthly utility bill

 Safety and Reliability: The Truth About Nuclear Power

-How to Choose a Green Energy Utility Plan
+How to Choose a Carbon-Free Utility Plan

-- Check the Label: Look for the “Electricity Facts Label” or “Fuel Mix” disclosure on a provider’s website.
+- Check the Label: Look for the “Electricity Facts Label” or “Fuel Mix” disclosure on a prospective provider’s website.
 This document breaks down exactly where their power comes from.
-For example, if you live in New York, your plan’s fuel mix might show 30% nuclear, 40% natural gas, and 30% renewables.
+For example, if you live in New York, your plan’s fuel mix might explicitly show 30% nuclear, 40% natural gas, and 30% renewables.

-FAQs About Nuclear Power
+Frequently Asked Questions About Nuclear Power

 Is nuclear energy considered clean energy?